 Application materials consist of a short (150 words maximum) abstract; a 3-5 page letter; and the CV’s of project team members.
 The abstract should clearly and succinctly describe the policy issue, the research strategy, and the expected outcome(s).
 The abstract may be used in Vibrant Virginia publications, press releases, or promotional materials.

 Applicants should also include a letter that includes the applicant’s background and familiarity with the topic; an indication of consultation with the regional agencies, groups, or organizations that will be involved with the project; and a consideration of the potential public policy implications of the research.
 Letters must also include the total funding amount requested, how funds will support project, and an approximate timeline and plan of work for completing the project.
-Projects are expected to be completed by June 30, 2019.

 Applications should be submitted by email to: email@example.com.
 Please place Seed Funding Proposal, Vibrant Virginia in the subject line.
 For questions, please contact Scott Tate at firstname.lastname@example.org or (540) 231-2351.

 The Arlington Legacy Business Initiative seeks to expand and synthesize its collection of oral histories of long‑standing character‑defining commercial establishments and increase public awareness of these vibrant community assets.
 The Principal Investigator will also analyze material about existing and nascent “legacy business” projects throughout the United States and for the first time develop a framework and typology that will help communities in Virginia and beyond.
 Anticipated outcomes of the project include: an enhanced and more publicly‑accessible website; the development of innovative interpretation strategies to recognize the heritage of under‑represented groups; the preparation of policy recommendations specific to Arlington County; and a general guide relevant to a broad range of communities throughout the Commonwealth.